Division of Flynn

 The Division of Flynn is an Australian electoral division in the state of Queensland.
 It stretches along the Pacific coast from north of Bundaberg to south of Rockhampton, comprising Gladstone.

-Since 2022 its MP has been Colin Boyce of the National Party.
+Since 2022, Flynn has been represented by Colin Boyce of the National Party.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission (AEC).
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 The electorate generally extends west from the port city of Gladstone, as far as the Central Highlands town of Emerald.